• Skip to primary navigation

 Thanks to fiber, potatoes are good for your heart and blood system, scraping the cholesterol out of your blood vessels.

 Vitamin C and B6, as well as minerals found in potatoes help you maintain healthy skin.
 You can even apply them to your face 😀 They possess cleansing, soothing, brightening, anti-aging and anti-acne properties.
-Potatoes are also great against sunburns and insect bites.

 Easy Baked Potato Wedges in a Tray Angle Shot